tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 served by an ESNI-supporting provider, it replaces the "server_name" extension in the ClientHello with an "encrypted_server_name" extension, which contains the true extension encrypted under the provider's public key.
-The provider can then decrypt the extension and either terminate the connection (in Shared Mode) or forward it to the backend server (in Split Mode).
+The provider then decrypts the extension and either terminates the connection (in Shared or Proxy Modes) or forwards it to the backend server (in Split Mode).

 # Publishing the SNI Encryption Key {#publishing-key}